kratsg/optimization/README.md

 rooptimize optimize --signal 37* --bkgd 4* --searchDirectory=cuts_0L_a -b --o=significances_0L_a
 ```

-and this will automatically combine background and produce a significances file for each signal DID passed in.
+and this will automatically combine background and produce a significances file for each signal passed in.

 #### Looking up a cut (or two)